mixset/todo---my-list-things-to-do/README.md

 - posibility of edition and deleting notes
 - setting time of expiration

-This app has been writing using server-side PHP language and AJAX technology.
+This app has been written using server-side PHP language and AJAX technology.
 Appearance of website has been created using framework Twitter Boostrap(http://getbootstrap.com/2.3.2/)

 Main core of the system is included in *todo.class.php* file.